Your tenancy agreement explains the terms and conditions you must follow and what you can expect from us

 Giving notice to end your tenancy

 If you wish to end your tenancy you need to tell us and give us 28 days notice that you're moving out.
-We don't need 28 days notice if the tenant has died, gone into a nursing home or been transferred to a different council property.
+We don't need 28 days notice if the tenant has died or been transferred to a different council property.